GreenGlobalDevs/node-style-guide/Use-eslint-jsbeautifier.md

 ## Conclusion

-In short, to follow convension, we would need to add 2 config files - .eslintrc and .jsbeautifyrc - into the root of project folder.
+In short, to follow convention, we would need to add 2 config files - .eslintrc and .jsbeautifyrc - into the root of project folder.
 Thus, the plugins linter-eslint and atom-beautify will handle about 80% of of the work for you.